Eddie Kantar

 WARM-UP TIPS

 1 Never, but never forget you are playing with a partner.
-It pays to consider what things may look like from partner’s point of view, particularly when you are privy to some information that partner isn’t.
+It pays to consider what things may look like from partner’s point of view, particularly when you are privy to information that partner isn’t.

 2 You cannot defend properly unless you remember the bidding.